 Fees for early cancellation, late payment or reactivation only appear on an Xfinity monthly bill if a customer cancels their contract or fails to pay their monthly bill.

 Here’s what to expect:

-How do I get out of Comcast XFINITY’s early termination fee?
+How do I get out of Xfinity’s early termination fee?

-If there’s an increase in your Comcast XFINITY bill from month to month, promotional pricing may have expired on your services.
-XFINITY subscribers can find the initial terms of their promotional agreement on their monthly bill or in the fine print account details online.
+If there’s an increase in your Xfinity bill from month to month, promotional pricing may have expired on your services.
+Xfinity subscribers can find the initial terms of their promotional agreement on their monthly bill or in the fine print account details online.